 Perhaps, that little ant may be thinking the same.
 It may be believing humans walking tall up on the ground are the unintelligent creatures.
 Or we are the gods for the ant.
 Who knows!

-However, these discernments seldom explain what role God plays or His reasons of our happinesses, sorrows and everything else we come across in our day to day lives.
-We see, face or endure tragedies around us everyday in this world of turmoil.
+However, these discernments seldom explain what role God plays or His reasons for our happiness, sorrows and everything else we come across in our day to day lives.
+We see, face or endure tragedies around us every day in this world of turmoil.
 And then ask God ‘why’.

 While recognizing some or most of the known realizations and imageries about Him, we take another view of God which we assemble by intelligent and ethical thoughts to helps us in explaining His involvements in the events we experience in our lives.

-We are the major players to generate events and thus know the reasons of their results.
-Nevertheless we can leave unexplained experiences as part of His mysterious ‘lila’ or play.
+We are the major players to generate events and thus know the reasons for their results.
+Nevertheless, we can leave unexplained experiences as part of His mysterious ‘lila’ or play.